stenskjaer/notes/word-to-latex.md

 The ">" indicates that the content is a terminal command.
 Other code examples (such as LaTeX code) are also shown in the same frames, but unless it is preceeded by the ">", don't put it into the command line.

-The content of these boxes must be pasted into the Terminal and followed by Enter.
+Note: You should not include the ">" itself in the terminal.

 Sometimes you will need to replace some values in the commands.
-These variable values are marked with \`<brackets>\` in the commands, like so:
+These variable values are marked with `<brackets>` in the commands, like so:

 ``` shell
 > perl -p -i.backup -e 's/(.+)\n/\\pstart\n\1\n\\pend\n/g' "<file name>.tex"